ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0031-isoc-mass-organizations-and-social-control.md

 - within the social fabric
 - through loyalty rather than legality

-They constitute the **social layer** of Thailand’s dual governance system, enabling the security apparatus to shape political participation and community dynamics without deploying uniformed personnel.
+They constitute the social layer of Thailand’s dual governance system, enabling the security apparatus to shape political participation and community dynamics without deploying uniformed personnel.

+---

 <p align="center">
   <a href="../images/0031.jpg">